Skip to content

 Laparoscopic Surgery

-Laparoscopy (say "lap-uh-ROSS-kuh-pee") is a type of surgery that uses very small cuts.
+Laparoscopy (say "lap-uh-ROSS-kuh-pee") is a type of surgery that uses very small cuts in the belly.
 These cuts are called incisions.

-The doctor puts a lighted tube through incisions in your belly.
-This tube is called a scope.
-Then the doctor puts special tools through the tube to do the surgery.
+The doctor puts a lighted tube (scope) through an incision in your belly.
+Then the doctor puts special tools through the other incisions to do the surgery.

 For some surgeries, you can usually go home the same day.

-The incisions from the surgery usually leave several scars about half an inch long.
+The incisions from the surgery usually leave small scars that fade over time.

 Credits